Last Updated: October 24, 2022

-Join in on the fun by completing the invitation form below.
+Join in on the fun by completing the invitation form a couple of paragraphs below this.
 When we decide we can say something meaningful about your question, we answer and set it up so that other visitors can disagree with us, add comments, and generally move a discussion forward.
 Below the form, you can see what others have asked, but we bet your question won't be here yet.
 Please ask; in this arena, there are definitely no stupid questions.

 Would you like to ask the other visitors and the editors a question about what makes cities tick?
 Here's your place to ask about real or hypothetical cities of the future, and then check back for answers.

 Click below to see contributions from other visitors, and answers.

 Difference between regeneration and redevelopment

 Visitor Question: What's the difference between Regeneration and Redevelopment?
 Editors Reply: We have to imagine that you thought we were never …